 The Execution

 Four consecutive months from the America 250 campaign at Hotel Julien Dubuque.
-Room promos, daily F&B specials, tentpole events, spa tie-ins, recurring series — every month a complete system, not a single event.
+Room promos, daily F&B specials, tentpole events, recurring series — every month a complete system, not a single event.

 February: Love & Freedom